SELF HELP FOR

-is our emotional and physical response to pressure.
+psychological, emotional and physical response to pressure.
 We

-are too many demands on us, and we have too few resources to cope.
+feel there are too many demands, and too few resources to cope.

 That pressure can